Rp70/libstart.ca/PRD.md

 # Planning Guide

-A welcoming digital companion for newcomers to Canada that demystifies library culture and services through relatable stories, visual guides, and gamified experiences.
+A welcoming digital companion for newcomers to Canada that demystifies library culture and services through relatable stories, visual guides, and gamified experiences, now available in multiple languages to serve diverse communities.

 **Experience Qualities**:
 1. **Friendly** - Uses warm, approachable language that makes newcomers feel welcomed rather than lectured, with clear explanations that respect their experiences